 Yes.
-We would be happy to sit down with you and go over your application to make sure it is complete.
-In order to facilitate this, please call (202)442-6009 to schedule an appointment.
-If you drop in without an appointment and wish to speak with someone your wait time could be significant.
+We would be happy go over your application to make sure it is complete.
+In order to facilitate this, please call (202)442-6009.

 Will I continue to get TANF or SSI if I am awarded this subsidy?

 Yes, this money comes in addition to the benefits you already receive.
 The amount of a subsidy you receive from the GCP is based on how much TANF or SSI you already receive from the government for the child.